Whyzanet/WhyzaGC/README.md

 ## How to use:

-Download the ino file and upload to your Feather Huzzah ESP8266.
+Download the correct ino file and upload to your Feather Huzzah ESP8266 or Feather Huzzah 32 v2.
 Check the list of libraries included in the ino file and ensure they are all installed.
 If I recall correctly all libraries are available via the Arduino Library Manager.

-Tested on Arduino IDE 1.8.19 and ESP8266Boards 3.0.2 on Ubuntu Linux desktop 20.04.
+Tested on Arduino IDE 1.8.19 and ESP8266Boards 3.0.2 on Ubuntu Linux desktop 20.04 with Feather Huzzah ESP8266 and Feather Huzzah ESP32 v2

 At the top of the ino file are the variables that will need changing for your specific enviroment.

 Input is via 5 button combinations.
 Button A, Button B, Button C, Button A&B ( default startup mode ) and finally Button B&C to disable and renable Wifi.

-web diagnostic data is available via the ESP8266 IP address on port 80.
+web diagnostic data is available via the ESP8266/ESP32 IP address on port 80.
+IP address is shown on Button A display.
 Monitor easily via the following linux command or similar

 watch -n 10 curl -s 192.168.0.x